zmshah/Employee-Reviews-Text-Mining-Project/README.md

 # Employee-Reviews-Text-Mining-Project
-Text mining project of Employee Reviews from FAANG companies.
-Dataset includes reviews from Glassdoor
+Text mining project of Employee Reviews from FAANG companies. <br/>Dataset includes reviews from Glassdoor
 <br/> Database was created in MSSQL.
-Power BI Used for preliminary visualization
+<br/>Power BI Used for preliminary visualization
-Python used for Text mining
+<br/>Python used for Text mining

 ![alt text](/results/FAANGEmployeeDB.png)